 The Hewit Institute provides small grants to faculty at the University of Northern Colorado’s College of Humanities and Social Sciences to promote innovative programs in teacher education, materials development, and research in the teaching and learning of history and the social sciences.

-The Request for Proposals for the 2017 cycle of funding is available at the link below.
+The Request for Proposals for the 2018 cycle of funding is available at the link below.
+The 2018 RFP encourages projects designed for K-12 education, but this year other types of projects will also be considered for funding.
+See the RFP for more information.
 This document contains all instructions and forms for applying for small grants.
-The deadline for proposals for this year is March 27, 2017.
+The deadline for proposals for this year is April 2, 2018.
 Please see the example of a successful proposal narrative and budget below.

 K-12 Teacher Resources